ansible/awx/docs/rbac.md

 #### `Role`

 `Role` defines a single role within the RBAC implementation.
-It encapsulates the `parents` and `members` for a role.
+It encapsulates the `ancestors`, `parents`, and `members` for a role.
 This model is intentially kepts dumb and it has no explicit knowledge of a `Resource`.
 The `Role` model (get it?), defines some methods that aid in the granting and creation of roles.

 ##### `grant(self, resource, permissions)`